-For your chance to win the Museum Exhibit category, you need to create an engaging museum exhibit exploring this year's theme, Making a better world?
+For your chance to win the Museum Exhibit category, you need to create an engaging museum exhibit exploring this year’s theme, Turning Points.
 For your chance to win the Indigenous History in Australia category, your entry can be in any format.

 Think of a story, event or issue that reflects the theme and then find out more about it.

 See our Defining Moments in Australian History website for inspiration.

 First gay Mardi Gras

 Check our top tips for making a museum display

 Pick a topic that interests and engages you